4 overlooked things that really drive greater employee engagement

 Autonomy lets employees flex their creative muscles, meaning that allowing for it is one of the best ways to encourage discretionary effort in your workplace.
 Without autonomy, employees lose valuable time waiting for you to give them the go-ahead.
 That sort of micromanagement is often a sign of an inept or unconfident boss.

 Purpose can be a little harder to nail down.
 It's a matter of impact, as well as the value that others ascribe to your work.
 So, for example, a janitor might feel they lack purpose.
-The work of cleaning things only for them to get dirty again is pretty Sisyphean, and it's easy for other people to overlook.
-But you'd be hard-pressed to claim that regular cleaning isn't an essential role in places like hospitals, restaurants, etc.
+The work of cleaning things only for them to get dirty again is pretty Sisyphean.
+And it's easy for other people to overlook.
+But you'd be hard-pressed to claim that regular cleaning isn't an essential role in places like hospitals, restaurants, etc. So the same job but in a different context can drive higher employee engagement.

 The best way for managers to imbue their staff with a sense of purpose is to help them connect their work to the goals of the business.
 Using a formal goal tracking system, like Objectives and Key Results, can make this so much easier.
 This gives employees a more personal stake in the success of the business.